aduerig/shumi-chess/README.md

   * Failure: Fifty move rule, and 3 time rep technically need a player to call it.
 Here the computer just calls it when it sees it.
 This is normal for chess engines and will never be fixed.
   * Failure: bitboards_to_algebriac() does not do disambiguation.
 Too hard for now.
 Does not postfix checks with a "+" either.
 The function is debug for human consumption only.
   * Failure: Trading motivator in eval only looks at pieces, not pawns.
+  * Failure: see to put rooks on passed pawn files. or maybe all pieces to put attack on passed pawns.

 ## todo